 So… You’re working your behind off and doing all the “right things” to only have one of your more unsavory teammates annihilate your sales numbers and become the new board leader.
 To make matters worse they’re notorious for saying/doing anything to make a sale and all that implies.
 Where’s the “what goes around, comes around”?
 Where’s the integrity selling?

 I wish I could tell you that integrity always wins the day.
 Unfortunately there are many “successful” performers that have no integrity.
 They feel success using a Machiavellian strategy or “the end justifies the means” as credible.
-Others, like myself, are not subscribers to this philosophy and our perception of success is a success that we can live with and be proud to represent.
+Others, like me, are not subscribers to this philosophy and our perception of success is a success that we can live with and be proud to represent.